 Helping Your Cat Become Comfortable with the Carrier

-- Place treats, catnip, or toys inside the carrier to encourage your cat to go inside.
+You can place treats, catnip, or toys inside the carrier to encourage your cat to go inside.
 Often, you will first see that treats are removed from the carrier overnight.
-Cats do not learn from punishment or force.
-Give rewards to encourage positive behavior.
+Cats do not learn from punishment or force so instead, give rewards to encourage positive behavior.

 Getting an Unwilling Cat into the Carrier